-Paul Sekhri Independent Director

-Nationality: American

-Shares owned: 500 Voting rights: 500

-- Audit Committee - Nomination Committee Innovation and Development Committee - Specialty Care

-26 April 1958

-Paul Sekhri has been President and Chief Executive Officer of e-Genesis, a company specialized in gene editing technology to deliver safe and effective human transplantable cells, tissues and organs, since 17 January 2019.

-Prior to this, Paul Sekhri was President and Chief Executive Officer of Lycera Corp., a U.S biopharma company focused on treatments for cancer and autoimmune diseases from February 2015 until January 2019.
+Paul Sekhri Independent Director Nationality: American Shares owned: 500 Voting rights: 500 Committees: Biography a nd experience Audit Committee Nomination Committee Innovation and Development Committee - Specialty Care Date of birth: 26 April 1958 Date of 1st appointment: 30 May 2018 Term of office: 2022 Shareholders' Meeting Paul Sekhri has been President and Chief Executive Officer of e-Genesis, a company specialized in gene editing technology to deliver safe and effective human transplantable cells, tissues and organs, since 17 January 2019.
+Prior to this, Paul Sekhri was President and Chief Executive Officer of Lycera Corp., a U.S. biopharma company focused on treatments for cancer and autoimmune diseases from February 2015 until January 2019.
 He served as Senior Vice President, Integrated Care for Sanofi from April 2014 through January 2015.
 Previously, he served as Group Executive Vice President, Global Business Development and Chief Strategy Officer for Teva Pharmaceutical Industries, Ltd. Before joining Teva he spent five years as Operating Partner and Head of the Biotechnology Operating Group at TPG Biotech, the life sciences venture capital arm of TPG Capital.
-From 2004 to 2009, Paul Sekhri was Founder, President, and Chief Executive Officer of Cerimon Pharmaceuticals, Inc. Prior to founding Cerimon, he was President and Chief Business Officer of ARIAD Pharmaceuticals, Inc. Between 1999 and 2003, Paul Sekhri spent four years as Senior Vice President, and Head of

-Global Search and Evaluation, Business Development and Licensing for Novartis Pharma AG and also developed the Disease Area Strategy.
+From 2004 to 2009, Paul Sekhri was Founder, President, and Chief Executive Officer of Cerimon Pharmaceuticals, Inc. Prior to founding Cerimon, he was President and Chief Business Officer of ARIAD Pharmaceuticals, Inc. Between 1999 and 2003, Paul Sekhri spent four years as Senior Vice President, and Head of Global Search and Evaluation, Business Development and Licensing for Novartis Pharma AG and also developed the Disease Area Strategy.
 His first role was as Global Head, Early Commercial Development - a department he established to ensure the differential competitive advantage of Novartis' pipeline.
 Paul Sekhri is currently a member of the Board of Directors of Compugen Ltd., Pharming Group NV, Veeva Systems, Inc. and Longboard Pharmaceuticals.
 Additionally, he serves on non-profit boards such as the Knights and the Metropolitan Opera.
 Paul Sekhri received his BS in Zoology from the University of Maryland, College Park and completed graduate work in Neuroscience at the University of Maryland School of Medicine.

-• Ipsen S.A.
-(France), Independent Director

-- Compugen, Ltd. (Israel), Chairman of the Board - Pharming Group NV (The Netherlands), Chairman of the Board - · Veeva Systems, Inc. (USA), Independent Director - · Longboard Pharmaceuticals (USA), Chairman of the Board

-- e-Genesis (USA), President and Chief Executive Officer - Spring Discovery (USA), Director

-- Enumeral Biomedical, Inc. (USA), Director

-- Nivalis Therapeutics, Inc. (USA) Director Lycera Corp.
-(USA), President and Chief Executive Officer Topas Therapeutics GmbH (Germany), Chairman of the Board of Supervisory Directors Petra Pharma Corp.
-(USA), Chairman of the Board Alpine Immune Sciences, Inc. (USA), Independent Director

-- · BiomX, Inc. (Israel), Director
+Positions and functions currently held Within the Ipsen Group or its main shareholders: Outside the Ip shareholders: osen Group or its main Listed company: • Ipsen S.A.
+(France), Independent Director Non listed company: None Board Pharming Gr Chairman of Veeva System Director Ltd. (Israel), Chairman of the oup NV (The Netherlands), the Board ms, Inc. (USA), Independent Pharmaceuticals (USA), Executive Of ISA), President and Chief Positions previously held that expired during t he last five years Enumeral Biomedical, Inc. (USA), Director Nivalis Therapeutics, Inc. (USA) Director Lycera Corp.
+(USA), President and Chief Exec Topas Therapeutics GmbH (Germany), Chairi Petra Pharma Corp.
+(USA), Chairman of the B Alpine Immune Sciences, Inc. (USA), Independent BiomX, Inc. (Israel), Director cutive Officer nan of the Board 30ard

-^{} The renewal of the office will be submitted to a vote at the next 2022 Shareholders' Meeting.

-Piet Wigerinck Independent Director

-Nationality: Belgian

-Shares owned: 680 Voting rights: 680

-- Innovation and Development Committee - Specialty Care

-Compensation Committee

-22 December 1964

-Date of 1st appointment: 30 May 2018

-Piet Wigerinck is a pharmacist and holds a Ph.D. in medicinal chemistry from the KU Leuven.
-He has over 30 years of R&D experience in the pharmaceutical industry and biotechnology.
-He has been a key driver of the research and development programs of 4 approved medicines: PrezistaTM, OlysioTM, JyselecaTM and RekambysTM.

-PrezistaTM, OlysioTM, JyselecaTM and RekambysTM.

-He started his career in industry at the Janssen Research labs in Beerse (1988-1998), next moved to Tibotec-Virco, where he was Vice President, Drug Discovery, Early Development and CM&C (1998-2008) and most recently was Chief Scientific Officer at Galapagos (2008-2021).
-Under his leadership, Galapagos built out a pipeline of first-in-class medicines that drove the growth of the company to a top European biotech player.
-He has been responsible for all aspects of drug discovery, preclinical research, CM&C and phase 1 and phase 2 clinical trials.
-He act as a consultant in the fields of anti-infective, autoimmune and anti-fibrotic diseases.
-Dr. Wigerinck is an independent board member of Ipsen S.A., France, miDiagnostics in Belgium, Atriva Therapeutics in Germany and is chair of the SAB of Ermium Therapeutics SA, shareholders:

-Within the Ipsen Group or its main

-Listed company: • Ipsen S.A.
-(France), Independent Director

-- miDiagnostics (Belgium), Director and Chair of the R&D sub-committee

-- Atriva Therapeutics GmbH (Germany), Director

-- Ermium Therapeutics S.A.
-(France),

-Chairman of the Scientific Advisor Board

-UZA Foundation (Belgium, non-profit), Board

-· Galapagos NV (Belgium), Chief Scientific Officer